bow-swift/nef-plugin/README.md

 You can install `nef` plugin from [Mac App Store](TODO) or download the last binary from the [releases](https://github.com/bow-swift/nef-plugin/releases) section.

-To complete the installation, you should enable `nef` plugin from `System Preferences > Extensions > Xcode Source Editor`
+To complete the installation, you should enable `nef` extension from `System Preferences > Extensions > Xcode Source Editor`

 <p align="center">
     <img src="assets/nef-xcode-shortcuts.png" alt="nef: enable Xcode extension" width="90%"/>